Illinois man misses flight from Atlanta, found dead in Alabama

 If you or a loved one is feeling distressed, call the National Suicide Prevention Lifeline.
 The crisis center provides free and confidential emotional support 24 hours a day, 7 days a week to civilians and veterans.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255 (tel:18002738255).
 Or text HOME to 741-741 (Crisis Text Line)

-The Source: This story was originally reported by WRSP-TV, and rewritten by FOX 5 Atlanta's Digital Team.
-Some details were provided by Northern Public Radio (WNIJ) and the International Brotherhood of Electrical Workers Local 196 labor union (IBEW).
+The Source: Information from this story came from reporting by WRSP-TV, Northern Public Radio (WNIJ) and the International Brotherhood of Electrical Workers Local 196 labor union (IBEW).